 In addition to providing the convenience that today’s shoppers demand, prepared meals to help them discover new dishes and flavors, adding variety and interest to their menu.
 A meal prep program can also be a great way to appeal to the current desire to “buy local”, which has become a popular trend over the past two years.
 In that same time period, the U.S. market has seen a more than threefold increase in spending on prepared foods.

 As restrictions are lifted in 2021, even in-store fixtures like the hot bar are making a comeback, inspiring retailers to further invest in improving their prepared meal programs.
 By replicating online the great customer service you’re already known for, you can set your brand apart with a convenient prepared meal online ordering service.

 Learn more about the many benefits of a ready-to-eat meal program for both shoppers and grocers, and how the Mercatus platform can help.

 A successful meal prep program must be efficiently operated, with seamless integration into the online shopping experience.
 Here are five crucial elements to boost your prepared meals offer.

 1. Integrated online ordering system

 It all starts with the online customer’s desire to put together a quick and easy meal that suits their family’s tastes.
-The ability to customize an order is key.
+The ability to customize orders is key.
 That could mean, for example, giving the shopper the ability to choose the cake and frosting flavor, icing color, message, and custom photo or specify dietary restrictions for a special occasion cake.
-Or enabling the customer to build a charcuterie plate for a specific number of people with their choice of deli meats, cheeses, breads and antipastos.
+Or enabling the customer to build a charcuterie plate for a specific number of people with their choice of deli meats, cheeses, breads, and antipastos.